yymao/phys7730/_sources/setup.md

-# Set up your computing environment
+# Set up your Python environment

-You will need a working computing environment to run the examples and to complete the labs in this course.
+You will need a working Python environment to run the examples and to complete the labs in this course.

-While you can use any programming language, I strongly recommend Python for a few reasons:
-- Python is a widely used language for data science, and resources for Python are easy to find.
+I choose Python as the main language for this course because Python is a widely used language for data science.
-- Many common algorithms, including ones used in this course, are readily available as Python packages.
+Many common algorithms, including ones used in this course, are readily available as Python packages, and resources for Python and Python packages are easy to find.
-- In this course, examples and some partial code of the labs will be provided in Python only.
+If you wish to use a different programming language, please read [](sec:other-languages) below.

 If you already have a working Python environment, it may already be sufficient for this course.
-However, you might still want to [create a new environment](sec:new-environment) in case you need to install new packages for this course and you don't want them to interfere with your original environment.
+However, I strongly recommend that you still [create a new environment](sec:new-environment) so that the Python packages you used in this course will not interfere with your original environment.
-The instructions below will guide you to install conda and create a new Python environment.
+The instructions below will guide you to install conda (if needed) and create a new Python environment.

-If you wish to use a different programming language, please read [](sec:other-languages) below.

 ## Use Python on your machine